bekk/bekk-christmas/post/security/zero-trust-for-application-developers.md

 ingress: >
   Zero Trust is a security model where each component has its own perimeter.
-  This is different from a traditional security model where all components inside of a given perimeter is regarded as safe or trusted.
+  This is different from a traditional security model where all components inside of a given perimeter are regarded as safe or trusted.
 It was introduced as a reaction to the traditional network security model as a measure against lateral movement after a breach.
 links: